basilveerman/climate-explorer-frontend/README.md

 ## Contributing

-HTML templates are in `src/templates`.
-Currently these are basic HTML but will also be rendered using the Jade templating engine
+HTML templates are in `app/templates`.
+Currently these are basic HTML but will also be rendered using the Jinja2 templating engine

 ReactJS components can be embeded in the HTML file (eg: `hello.html`) or `src/static/scripts/jsx/main.js`.
 The jsx needs to be compiled into js to run in the browser.
 Outside of the container, just run the default `gulp` task and any changes in `jsx/main.js` will be compiled into `js/main.js` automatically